-Potential Funding: The cost will be paid for by the County's Capital Projects Sales Tax if it is approved.
-Grant funding may also be pursued, or paid for by the County's operating budget.
-Timeframe: 36 to 48 months
+Potential Funding: The cost will be paid for by the County's general fund.
+Grant funding may also be pursued.

 Status: Carried forward.
 This is still a priority but funding is needed to complete implementation.

 16. Add additional flood gauges in the Kinley Creek area.